MostAwesomeDude/brismu/0-introduction.md

 That said, I try to use standard mathematical language, but I know that advanced mathematics is not common, and try to introduce concepts before I use them.

+### Isn't this kind of pathetic?
+It's sad, really.

+Somebody's gotta do it, or else it's not really a logical language, is it?

+### Can't I just learn logic by learning Lojban?

+That has clearly not worked in the past, and it probably won't start working now.
+I recommend studying a basic introduction to first-order predicate logic in your native language, and then hopefully an introduction to relational algebra.